ickb/proposal/README.md

 - accumulates them;
 - distributes incentives in form of CKB++ benefits;

-There are two benefits of asking for CKB++ fees, such as either:
+There are two advantages of asking for CKB++ fees, such as either:

 - a slight lock-in, as the user needs to fetch from secondary markets these additional CKB++ for paying the fees;
 - a more liquid Protocol, as the user prioritizes actions without fees, so actions that benefit everyone.